willshuttleworth/letterboxd/README.md

 installer.sh`
 * run installer script with `./installer.sh`
-* if pandas, requests, and bs4 libraries are already installed, then only updater script needs to be used. this can be done by `yes A | ./updater.sh` (again make sure that this script is executable)
+* if pandas, requests, and bs4 libraries are already installed, then only updater script needs to be used. this can be done by `./updater.sh` (again make sure that this script is executable)
 * execute randomizer program with `python3 watchlist_randomizer.py`